JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/decomposition-reuse/README.md

 Then calculation of `mid` comes.
 This is clever way to determine if `minAllowed <= len <= maxAllowed` is true, which is the criterion for club acceptance: think of sorting an array whose elements are `len`, `minAllowed`, `maxAllowed` and then accessing the element in the second (middle) position.
 Such value should be equal to `len`.
 This computation is carried out with the help of Java's [`PriorityQueue`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/PriorityQueue.html).

-When the acceptance criterion is fulfilled, The flow terminates successfully, and additionally the name of the applicant is attached so the caller can do something with it afterwards.
+When the acceptance criterion is fulfilled, the flow terminates successfully, and additionally the name of the applicant is attached so the caller can do something with it afterward.

 Template [`rejected.ftlh`](./project/web/rejected.ftlh) is a variation of the original [`rejected2.ftlh`](../conditionals-matching/project/web/rejected2.ftlh) template.

-Regarding flow `com.acme.basic.referrals`, the flow will be re-used as is.
+Regarding `com.acme.basic.referrals`, the flow will be re-used as is.

 A new version of `club_admission1` comes now: